uzairafridi00/react-learning/context/README.md

 Now in your child component just use useContext.

-Now we don't need to do drilling of Components
+Now we don't need to do drilling of Components.

 `const {setUserName} = useContext(AppContext);`